- Working as a Chemist

 Education and Experience

 - Bachelor’s degree in chemistry, biochemistry, or a related discipline is required.

 - Master’s or doctoral degree is usually required to work as a research chemist.

 - Licensing by a provincial association of chemists is voluntary in British Columbia

 The profession of chemist is not regulated in British Columbia.

 Licensing Requirements for Chemists

-Although the profession of chemist is not regulated in British Columbia, only members of the Association of the Chemical Profession of British Columbia may use the title Professional Chemist (PChem).
+Although the profession of chemist is not regulated in British Columbia, only members of the Association of the Chemical Profession of British Columbia (ACPBC) may use the title Professional Chemist (PChem).

 You’ll find job advertisements in local newspapers and electronic sources, as well as through professional associations’ publications.

 You can look at the Vancouver Sun & The Province at Vancouver Public Library for free.
 Check the job postings daily and the careers section in the Vancouver Sun on Wednesdays and Saturdays and in The Province on Sundays.